cdancy/bitbucket-rest/README.md

 ## Latest Release

-Can be sourced from jcenter like so:
+Can be sourced from jcenter/bintray like so:

     <dependency>
       <groupId>com.cdancy</groupId>